 • Assign actions to responsible parties to improve performance (vulnerable populations, emergency management planning, and community risk reduction)

 Quarterly Performance Monitoring & Reporting

-The VRFA Data Analyst will be responsible for developing and monitoring a quarterly report.
-The report will be submitted to the VRFA Fire Chief, Deputy Chief of Operations and the Deputy Chief of Technical Services.
+The VRFA monitors response time performance using a quarterly report.
+The report is submitted to the VRFA Fire Chief, Deputy Chief of Operations and the Deputy Chief of Risk Reduction.

 Measure Results